 Often when we think of plastic waste created by the cleaning industry, we think of plastic jugs or disposable bottles filled with detergent and liquid solutions.
 But the real problem is too small for us to see—tiny particles known as microplastics.

-Every time you use a conventional green and yellow sponge, the plastic wears down.
+Every time you use a conventional plastic sponge, the plastic wears down.
 Little by little, the sponge sheds tiny pieces of plastic that wash down the drain 😱

 The same goes for nylon bristles on plastic dish brushes, microfiber dish cloths (which release microplastics when you wash them), and many other cleaning tools.

 On average, a wastewater treatment facility releases more than 4 million microplastics into US waterways every day.
 The problem is that these pieces are so tiny we can't effectively filter for them yet.
-But you can still make a difference by filtering what you use at home and choosing plastic-free cleaning products that don't pollute.
+But we can still make a difference by filtering what we use at home and choosing plastic-free cleaning products that don't pollute.

 Health Effects of Plastic